Gospel of Mark: Ending

-The earliest extant Greek manuscripts of Mark, codices Vaticanus (which contains a blank column) and Sinaiticus, end at Mark 16:8, with the women fleeing in fear from the empty tomb.
+The earliest extant Greek manuscripts of Mark, codices Vaticanus (which contains a large blank space in the column after 16:8) and Sinaiticus, end at Mark 16:8, with the women fleeing in fear from the empty tomb.
 The majority of recent scholars believe this to be the original ending, and that this is supported by statements from the early Church Fathers Eusebius and Jerome.
-They maintain that this is evidenced by the presence of two alternate endings, which may have been written to supply a more satisfactory conclusion.
-A few manuscripts have what is called the "shorter ending," an addition to Mark 16:8 telling how the women told "those around Peter" all that the angel had commanded and how the message of eternal life (or "proclamation of eternal salvation") was then sent out by Jesus himself.
-This addition differs from the rest of Mark both in style and in its understanding of Jesus.
-The overwhelming majority of manuscripts have the "longer ending", possibly written in the early 2nd century and added later in the same century, with accounts of the resurrected Jesus, the commissioning of the disciples to proclaim the gospel, and Christ's ascension.
+The "shorter ending", found in a small number of manuscripts, tells how the women told "those around Peter" all that the angel had commanded and how the message of eternal life (or "proclamation of eternal salvation") was then sent out by Jesus himself.
+This differs from the rest of Mark both in style and in its understanding of Jesus and is almost universally considered a spurious addition; the overwhelming majority of manuscripts have the "longer ending", with accounts of the resurrected Jesus, the commissioning of the disciples to proclaim the gospel, and Christ's ascension.
+In deference to its importance within the manuscript tradition, the New Testament critical editors enclose the longer ending in brackets.